bcgov/range-web/README.md

 ### `gulp build`
 Builds all files for Semantic UI including js, css, and assets.
 Build tool settings are stored in semantic.json.

+## Create React App
+  The application was built on top of [Create-React-App](https://github.com/facebook/create-react-app) with [Redux selector pattern](https://github.com/markerikson/react-redux-links/blob/master/redux-reducers-selectors.md#selectors) for state management and [React Router v4](https://github.com/ReactTraining/react-router) for routing & code splitting.
+The project was ejected once to add more plugins and make changes in Webpack configuration, then it was switched back to the unejected state with the newer version since it took care of all the demands.

 ## Routing & Code Splitting
-This project takes advantage of [React Router v4: Declarative Routing With React.js](https://github.com/ReactTraining/react-router) for routing.
-This helps authentication with different roles, code splitting, dynamic route matching and so on.
+This project takes advantage of React Router v4 to acheive many things such as authentication, authorizing users based on their roles, code splitting, dynamic route matching and so on.

-Create React App allows us to dynamically import parts of our app(code splitting) to reduce initial load time using the `import()` proposal.
+Create React App allows us to dynamically import parts of our app using the `import()` proposal to reduce initial load time.
 Related reference can be found [here](https://serverless-stack.com/chapters/code-splitting-in-create-react-app.html).

 ## Styling
 * Post-Processing CSS